What You Need to Know About Working in the Field of Localization Management

 Now that we have answered the question “what is language localization?” we can explore how it is used and what it is like working in the field.

-Language localization is used around the world by companies of any size, in almost every industry.
+Language localization is used around the world by companies of any size, in almost every industry, especially those that market to or want to reach out and cater to diverse audiences.
 Localization work includes a variety of practices, including:

 - Adapting written content to better suit the tastes and consumption habits of other markets